The Juliet Letters: Release history

 The album was released initially on compact disc in 1993.
 As part of the Rhino Records reissue campaign for Costello's back catalogue from Demon/Columbia and Warners, it was re-released in 2006 with 18 additional tracks on a bonus disc.
 The bonus disc included additional musicians to Costello and the Brodsky Quartet, with some tracks recorded live at the 1995 Meltdown Festival.
 This reissue is out of print; the album was reissued again by Universal Music Group after its acquisition of Costello's complete catalogue in 2006.

+A new edition of the sheet music was released on 15 September 2023, edited by Jacqueline Thomas and Paul Cassidy, published exclusively by Hal Leonard.

 Recordings and performances by other artists

 Several artists have either recorded or mounted productions of the song cycle.
-It was recorded by Canadian singer Kerry-Anne Kutz and the Abysse String Quartet in February 2006.
-In September 2006, husband-and-wife duo Michelle and David Murray released a new version arranged for voice and piano by David Murray.
-In 2008, Jake Endres and the Theatrical Musical Company produced the first fully staged theatrical performance of The Juliet Letters, complete with two additional original songs.
-The production opened in September 2008 in Minneapolis at the Southern Theater.
-In 2009, a Polish singer-actress Katarzyna Groniec translated the whole Juliet Letters material into Polish, recorded and released it as Listy Julii with a band of trombone, saxophone, clarinet, French horn, tuba, flute, keyboards, bass guitar, and drums.
 In 2016, The Sacconi Quartet and Jon Boden (former lead singer of the folk group Bellowhead) performed The Juliet Letters in St Martin's Church, Colchester, as part of the Roman River Festival.

-In 2016 the Norwegian singer Charlott-Renee Clasén and Østfold string quartet also performed the concert piece.
 Voice department faculty of the Berklee College of Music performed the music with a student string quartet in a recital on 18 April 2019.